2020 Annual Conference -Online

 Dr. Levy was the founder and previous director of the Family Life Center (Florida) and the Miami Psychotherapy Institute, which offered family systems treatment and training.
 He was co-founder and past-president of the board of directors of the Association for Training on Trauma and Attachment in Children (ATTACh), an international organization dedicated to attachment and its critical importance to human development.
 Dr. Levy is a clinical member of the American, Colorado, and Florida Psychological Associations, American and Colorado Associations of Marriage and Family Therapy, American Family Therapy Academy, and the National Register of Health Service Providers in Psychology.

 Terry M. Levy.
 PhD.

 Dr. Levy will serve as a panelist and present a workshop on Trauma & Attachment -

 Understanding and Helping Children, Adults and Families with Attachment and Trauma Problems

 Individuals that work directly or indirectly with children and families, social and health determinants.

 Family & child service providers

 Judicial system professionals

 Teachers and school administrators

-Our conferences draw over 200 people from scores of organizations and communities across Colorado.
+Our conferences draw hundreds of people from scores of organizations and communities across Colorado and the United States.
 The diversity and participation of our audience makes the conference an ideal setting to get your message out.
 We offer a variety of sponsorship opportunities to fit any size budget.